Updated: 3 days ago

-During the Medieval times, the historical town of Munich was protected with walls, watch towers and 4 Giant Gates called “Tor”.
+During the Medieval times, the historic town of Munich was protected with walls, watch towers, and 4 Giant Gates called “Tor”.
 Now, there are three Gates for entering the Munich Old Town (one of them was destroyed due to a heavy explosion).

-The huge Gothic Gate was called Karlstor and it used to be known as Neuhauser Tor back in the 18th century.
-It takes to the Old town of Munich (One of the longest shopping pedestrian Neuhauserstraße and Kaufingerstraße).
+The huge Gothic Gate was called Karlstor and was known as Neuhauser Tor in the 18th century.
+It takes to the Old town of Munich (One of the longest shopping pedestrians Neuhauserstraße and Kaufingerstraße).
 The street has shopping brands on both sides and provides the ultimate shopping experience.

-There are several shopping passages which have mostly local brands and restaurants.
+There are several shopping passages that have mostly local brands and restaurants.
 The most famous is Kauferingertor Passages which also leads to the other side of the street.

-To enter the Munich Old town from the South, Sendlinger tor is the Gothic style Gate and one of the oldest city towers which was used in the 14th century to travel to Italy.
+To enter Munich's Old town from the South, Sendlinger tor is the Gothic style Gate and one of the oldest city towers used in the 14th century to travel to Italy.

-The Isartor is another entrance to the Munich Old town.
-The Gate is located near to the Isar River and it was damaged during WWII and it was restored later on.
+The Isartor is another entrance to Munich's Old town.
+The Gate is located near the Isar River, and it was damaged during WWII and was restored later on.

-The unofficial name of Karlsplatz is Stachus, it’s a huge square which is always crowded with people whether it’s day or mid of night.
+The unofficial name of Karlsplatz is Stachus, it’s a huge square that is always crowded with people whether it’s day or mid of night.

-The square has fountains in the centre to kill the summer’s heat and often hosted big stages for concerts and Performances during Carnival and Ice rink in the Christmas season.
+The square has fountains in the center to kill the summer’s heat and often hosted big stages for concerts and Performances during Carnival and Ice rink in the Christmas season.

-If you keep walking on the pedestrian path, you will reach the most famous Town Hall “Rathhaus’’ which has the most beautiful and attractive Gothic Architecture.
+If you keep walking on the pedestrian path, you will reach the most famous Town Hall, “Rathhaus’’ with the most beautiful and attractive Gothic Architecture.

 More Travel Blogs:

-You can also visit the top of the Rathhaus and it costs € 3 and offers a lovely view of Munich old Town.
+You can also visit the top of the Rathaus, it costs € 3 and offers a lovely view of Munich's Old Town.

-The Rathhaus has a Tower balcony and offers a Glockenspiel show by representing the historical stories everyday at 11 AM, 12 PM and 5 PM with Bavarian music which you can see standing in the square.
-It’s really worth watching the show.
+The Rathaus has a Tower balcony and offers a Glockenspiel show representing the historical stories every day at 11 AM, 12 PM, and 5 PM with Bavarian music, which you can see standing in the square.
+It’s worth watching the show.

-On the right side of Marienplatz, you can find an open air market called “Viktualienmarket”.
-The market has fresh products from Farmers and it has 140 stalls selling fresh fruit, vegetables, eggs, meat, fish, spices and delicatessens.
-Occasionally, the market also host the live performances of local farmers.
+On the right side of Marienplatz, you can find an open-air market called “Viktualienmarket”.
+The market has fresh products from Farmers, and it has 140 stalls selling fresh fruit, vegetables, eggs, meat, fish, spices, and delicatessens.
+Occasionally, the market also hosts live performances by local farmers.

-The National theater is located in Max Joseph Platz and considered to be one of the finest Opera and Ballet theaters.
-The Theater had been constructed by King Ludwig I in 1810 and since then the theater had hosted premiers of countless shows.
+The National Theatre is located in Max Joseph Platz and is considered one of the finest Opera and Ballet theatres.
+The Theater was constructed by King Ludwig I in 1810, and since then, the theatre has hosted premiers of countless shows.

-From the Max Joseph Platz, If you walk on Residenzstraße you will reach to Odeonsplatz.
-It’s one of the biggest squares of Munich where people used to gather for Protests and Parades in old times.
+From the Max Joseph Platz, If you walk on Residenzstraße, you will reach to Odeonsplatz.
+It’s one of Munich's biggest squares, where people gathered for Protests and Parades in old times.
 The square has Sculptures of lions and is often crowded with people.